Ech01ng/Networking/OSIm.md

 <h1>OSI Model</h1>

+What is it?<br>
 The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of a communication system into seven different layers.
 Each layer has a specific set of responsibilities and interacts with the layers above and below it.

 The layers of the OSI model are as follows:

 ## 1. Physical Layer

+What is it?<br>
 The physical layer is responsible for the transmission and reception of raw data bits over a physical medium.
 It deals with the electrical, mechanical, and physical aspects of the communication.

 ## 2. Data Link Layer